ucsb-cs56-projects/cs56-games-memory-card/README.md

 cs56-memory-card-game
 =====================

-A memory card game that players try to match all pairs of cards to go to next level before time runs out.
+A memory card game that the player tries to match all pairs of cards to go to next level before time runs out.

 launch the game with command
 ```